 As part of the IIPP and Safety Program, we have made job safety and health hazard identification, evaluations and elimination a requirement for each Job Class Safety Group.
 This is a continuing process that involves all Kodiak employees.
 Kodiak employees are required to identify potential and existing hazards in the workplace and eliminate them as they are identified.
 If the employee is unable to eliminate the hazard immediately then the existing or potential hazards should be brought to the attention of the employee's immediate supervisor and/or the Safety Director so that the hazard may be mitigated immediately.
 Existing or potential hazards that threaten the safety of Kodiak employees that cannot be eliminated immediately requires that all affected employees be removed from the immediate area of the hazard.
 Employees will not be allowed to return to work in this area until the hazard has been corrected.

-Evaluations of existing or potential hazards will be reviewed by the Safety Committee.
-The Safety Committee will update the Kodiak IIPP and safety policies as a result of the evaluations when additional practices or procedures are needed to prevent a reoccurrence of the hazard.
+Evaluations of existing or potential hazards will be reviewed by the Health and Safety Advisory Committee.
+The committee will provide recommendations for updates to the Kodiak IIPP and safety policies as a result of the evaluations when additional practices or procedures are needed to prevent a reoccurrence of the hazard.
 All evaluations and/or inspections will be documented and maintained by the Safety Director (FORM IIPP-4).